 Owner shall supply COMPANY with water and electricity at owner’s expense.
 COMPANY must have access to the breaker box at all times and must enter the interior of the dwelling at the time it is lifted.
 If no electricity is provided homeowner will be billed an additional $100 to cover the use and expense of a portable generator.
 If no water is supplied COMPANY will no longer be responsible for compacting the holes properly.

-Interior pier locations will be determined at the time of installation.
-If the home is a slab our intention is to install the piers underneath interior grade beams.
-It is impossible to know where a home’s interior grade beams are located, or if they exist at all.
-If no interior grade beams are located in the area where piers are needed COMPANY will install steel angle beams under the slab.
-The customer will be billed $225/ea if angle beams are installed.
-If interior piers necessitate the removal of flooring to install, then COMPANY will not be responsible for the replacement or repairs of the affected floors or the cleaning of dust or other messes derived from the installation of those interior piers that could spread throughout the home.
+If interior or exterior piers necessitate the removal of flooring or pavers or decking, or any type of coverage to install, then COMPANY will not be responsible for the replacement or repairs of the affected floors or the cleaning of dust or other messes derived from the installation of those interior piers that could spread throughout the home.

 *Note: COMPANY requires that the plumbing be tested after any foundation work is done.
 The Owner is responsible for having the tests performed unless testing is included in the repair specifications listed on the front of the agreement.
 Any plumbing leaks detected after the foundation repairs have been completed are the sole responsibility of the Owner and must be repaired within a reasonable period of time or the warranty will be voided.
 To properly test a sewage line, it is necessary to have a working sewage cleanout.
 If a suitable cleanout is not found by the plumber after a reasonable search, the line itemed test will be deemed complete with regards to this contract, but then the homeowner will be responsible for having the test actually completed.
 To do this they need to have a cleanout installed, then have the plumbing tested.
 A passing plumbing test must be provided to COMPANY to release the warranty and complete the project.